 While it’s easy to become overwhelmed by the thoughts and emotions surrounding important life events, keeping a journal can help by providing you with a therapeutic means to keep things in perspective.
 Making a commitment to journaling is making a commitment to your own mental health.

 © Christine Hennebury

-Christine Hennebury is a freelance writer and stay-at-home mom in Mount Pearl, Newfoundland.
-More of her writing is available at http://www.mombie.com.
+Christine Hennebury is a freelance writer and mother of two living in Mount Pearl, Newfoundland.
+She writes a therapeutic page in green ink in her green, hardcover journal every day.
+More of her writing can be found on her web site at www.mombie.com.